Elk Ribeye Steak

 - Salt and pepper to taste

-- 1. Season elk steaks with salt and pepper, grill for 5-6 minutes on each side until desired doneness.
+- 3. Season the elk steaks with salt and pepper, then grill or pan-sear for 5-7 minutes on each side for medium-rare.

 - 4 corn tortillas